mentality2/openworldcrafter/docs/userdocs/character_chart.md

 # Character Chart

-The Character Chart is one of the most powerful organizational tools in openworldfactory.
+The Character Chart is one of the most powerful organizational tools in openworldcrafter.
 It is like a mini spreadsheet in your project that keeps track of statistics about each character.
 You can access the chart from the bottom of the project overview.